FAIRmat-NFDI/nomad-docs/docs/howto/develop/setup.md

 ```

 - If you are not on Linux, you need to configure how JupyterHub can reach your host
   network from docker containers.
-For Windows and MacOS you need to set `hub_connect_ip`
+For Windows and macOS you need to set `hub_connect_ip`
   to `host.docker.internal`.
 For Linux you can leave it out and use the default
   `172.17.0.1`, unless you changed your docker configuration.